A yoga teacher training is a big choice!

 Much of the tips above intend to inspire and motivate you.
 To encourage you to know that despite these genuine fears, you have the power to overcome anything.
 Look deep within and ask yourself why you have any excuses at all and how they have been serving you so far.
 Doing a YTT is an incredible experience.
 And if you are still reading this, then it’s clear that this is the path you are meant to lead.

 If you’re ready to take the next step on your yoga journey, learn more about the Blue Osa Yoga Teacher Training program here.

-Will you allow your excuses to hold you back from what you really want?
-Or will you step into the unknown and pursue your personal yoga path?
+Will you allow your excuses to doing a yoga teacher training you back from your true purpose?
+Or will you step into your power and pursue the yogic path you’re meant to lead?